neurodebian/neurodebian/sphinx/index.rst

 * neurodebian-users_: Discussions and support of NeuroDebian users

-* neurodebian-upstream_: General discussions and knowledge sharing among developers of the neuroscience software.
-We will also use it to update you with summaries of recent relevant developments in Debian project
+* neurodebian-upstream_: General discussions and knowledge sharing among developers of neuroscience software.
+We also use it to update you with summaries of recent relevant developments in Debian project